RustRobotics/hebo/README.md

 # About
-HeBo (a.k.a. 河伯) is a distributed MQTT broker in Rust.
+HeBo (河伯) is a distributed MQTT broker in Rust.

 ## License